shariq1989/cookbook/content/recipe/hamburger_vegetable_soup.md

 ### ABOUT THE MEAL

+You will love this homemade vegetable soup with ground beef.
+It's packed with hearty vegetables, like onions, carrots, potatoes, leeks, cabbage, and peas, but feel free to use what you have on hand.
+This soup can easily be made on the stove-top or in the Instant Pot and is great for a quick and easy weeknight meal.
+I hope you enjoy this easy hamburger vegetable soup our family loves.

 #### What main ingredients do I need for this meal?

-* Ground Beef

-* Onion
+* Ground Beef: Use lean ground beef, so there is no need to drain the excess grease.

+* Onion: Use a yellow or white onion in this recipe.

 * Garlic

-* Vegetables: I use carrots, potatoes, leeks, cabbage, and peas in the soup recipe, but it is felxibel, so I say use what you have and what you think would go well in the soup.
+* Vegetables: I use carrots, potatoes, leeks, cabbage, and peas in the soup recipe, but it is flexible, so use what you have.
+If you're really in a pinch, I recommend buying a frozen bag of mixed vegetables and using that.

 * [Beef Better than Bouillion](https://amzn.to/3Hbz6z0)